The Sing Song Girl

 Present Day.

-Sounds of children laughing.
-Adults speaking Chinese.
-Cars roaring by outside.
-Aromas of classic Chinese dishes.
-These vibrant sounds and smells awakened me and aroused my senses, as I lied alone in the dark basement.
-Soon there were sounds of piano playing and girls singing.
-I recognized the song as “The Wandering Songstress,” a Chinese folk song classic, that made me nostalgic.
-I began to sing along but soon found my voice trail off.
+My ears were tickled by children’s laughter and the staccato of marbles rolling in the ceiling.
+Aromas of freshly cooked rice and soy sauce chicken filled my nostrils.
+These vibrant sounds and smells aroused my senses, as I lay in the dark basement.
+Soon there was piano playing and girls singing.
+I recognized the song as “The Wandering Songstress,” a Chinese folk song classic that made me nostalgic.
+I began to sing along but found my voice trail off.
 Something gave me pause.
 Something in the air.
 Something familiar, but not in a good way.
 My breathing became more labored.
-I closed my eyes and took a slow deep breath.
-Incense….
+I closed my eyes and took a slow, deep breath, inhaling incense….

-The fragrant incense mixed with opium had never bothered me before, but for some reason tonight it made me ill, yet I still needed to work.
-Never in my 22 years of life had I imagined my life to be like this: In San Francisco, in this parlor, surrounded by well-dressed Chinese men smoking opium pipes made of jade, ebony, gold, ivory, and mother of pearl.
-I was brought here with other Chinese girls between the ages of 13 and 25 catering to these men, serving them food and drinks and massaging them.
-We all dressed elaborately and in heavy make-up, wearing big, heavy jewelry.
+The fragrant incense mixed with opium had never bothered me before, but for some reason tonight it made me ill.
+Yet, I still needed to work.
+Never in my twenty-two years of life had I imagined my life to be like this: In San Francisco, in this parlor, surrounded by well-dressed Chinese men smoking opium pipes made of jade, ebony, gold, ivory, and mother of pearl.
+I was brought here with other Chinese girls between the ages of thirteen and twenty-five to cater to these men, serving them food and drinks and massaging them.
+We all dressed elaborately and in heavy make-up, wearing big, ornate jewelry.
 We were known as the “sing song” girls.

 The opium smell was making me sick tonight – both physically and mentally.
-Maybe I was homesick, or maybe the smoke reminded me of my father who died in the Boxer Rebellion in 1900.
+Maybe I was homesick, or maybe the smoke reminded me of my father who died fighting in the Boxer Rebellion in 1900 in North China.
 I never knew my father, but from what my mother told me, he would have turned in his grave knowing how widespread opium and foreign influences remained.
 What would he think if he knew I was now in the West?
 I think he might be ill too.

 My stepfather was a farmer.
 He did not like me from the start, because I was a girl.
-I didn’t regard him as my father, because he never treated me as one.
+I didn’t regard him as my father, because he never behaved as one.
 My mother could not say anything in my defense, because the first time she did so, he hit her.
 I remembered my mother’s shrill cry after the abuse, and it was heartbreaking.
 I supposed if she really wanted to, she could have continued to defend me, but I could not blame her for choosing to be silent for her own and my survival.
 As soon as my mother gave birth to two boys, life improved for her, and they paid less attention to me.
 I became an indentured servant in my own home, the ugly stepchild.
-I often dreamed of being swept away by a nice man so I could start a nice family of my own and get away from this family into which I was born.
+I often dreamed of being swept away by a nice man so I could start a nice family of my own and get away from this family.

-I thought the day I turned 16 was the day my dream would come true.
-That day was forever engraved in my memory.
+The day I turned 16 was forever engraved in my memory.
+It was the day I thought my dream would come true.
 It was a Tuesday.
 I had just finished cleaning the entire house and was making dinner, setting aside a small bowl of my favorite beef noodle soup that I had made just for myself, when my stepfather came into the kitchen.
 I quickly hid the bowl of noodle soup thinking I was going to be reprimanded for making something special for myself.
 My stepfather had a tendency to criticize everything I did.
-To my surprise he was very pleasant that night.
+To my surprise, he was very pleasant that night.
 He even smiled at me.
 He told me to go ahead and enjoy my noodle soup, because afterwards, he wanted to take me Master Zhu’s house.
 My heart skipped a beat, because that was Fang’s house.
 My mother then brought me a beautiful, silk embroidered dress and told me to clean myself up and put it on.
-I still could see the expression on her face: she looked like she had been crying.
+I still could see the expression on her face: She looked like she had been crying.
 There was a look a tenderness that I had not seen since she remarried.
 She must have been sad, because it was time for her to give me away to another family.
 I did not have time to feel sad, because all I could think about was how I was finally being rewarded for being a good girl and I was going to finally marry the boy I adored.

 I was so excited that I did not even finish my favorite noodle soup.
 I quickly freshened up and brushed out my long, black hair so it looked nice and shiny.
 When I put on the dress, I felt the prettiest I had ever been.

 I remembered the feeling of floating on air when we arrived at the Zhu residence.
 It was a palace compared to the small, modest brick home where we lived.
 When the door opened, I had expected to see Fang there to greet me dressed in an equally beautiful silk garb, but instead I saw the servant and Fang’s father, a big, bearded, harsh-looking man.
-He eyed me up and down.
-I remembered feeling very uncomfortable.
+He eyed me up and down, making me feel very uncomfortable.
 He then led us down a hallway to a room.
 I recalled passing by a room of young girls around my age who were also dressed in beautiful, silk attire.
 I sensed something was amiss.

 When we reached Zhu’s office, he asked my parents whether I was “pure.”
 My parents said I was, but I did not understand the question.
 A woman then came to take me to an adjacent room, which was the size of a closet.
 She began patting me down.